BillReyor/ShodanDiscordIntegration/README.md

 Usage
 -----

-1. Run the script by running `shodan.py` in a terminal.
+1. Run the script by running `python3 Discodan.py` in a terminal.
-2. The bot will search for a host with a screenshot in the country specified by the `query` parameter.
+2. The bot will search for a host with a screenshot in the country specified by the `QUERY` parameter.
-3. The bot will send a random screenshot to the Discord webhook once per hour, along with the host's IP address, city, and country.
+3. The bot will send a random msg containing a link to the Discord webhook (adjust the timing) per hour
+4. The msgs will contain: host's IP address, city, and country and a link to the Shodan hosted image(s).
+5. App will ensure that no duplicate request are sent to the channle
+6. App will proceed to exhaust the contents gathered from the quesy until finished
+7. Next steps ?